Doutzen Kroes Shows Serious Skin In The Tiniest Leopard-Print Bikini In Ibiza

-Former Victoria’s Secret Angel Doutzen Kroes was letting her body do all the talking as she hit the shores of Ibiza, Spain, in a tiny leopard-print bikini this week.
-The stunning 34-year-old supermodel showed off all her hard work in the gym in the skimpy two-piece swimwear look, including her jaw droppingly toned abs.
+Former Victoria’s Secret Angel Doutzen Kroes was letting her body do all the talking as she hit the shores of Ibiza, Spain in a tiny leopard-print bikini this week.
+The stunning 34-year-old supermodel showed off all her hard work in the gym in the skimpy two-piece swimwear look, including her jaw-droppingly toned abs.

 Doutzen, who shares two children with her husband, Sunnery James Gorré, had her insane body on full display while soaking up the sun in the European vacation destination as she enjoyed some downtime with her fellow Victoria’s Secret Angels Candice Swanepoel, Shanina Shaik and Joan Smalls.